marcm24/acs/project3/writeup.md

 We can analyze the effect on throughput through the following plot: <br />
 ![image](https://github.com/user-attachments/assets/c79386d7-5e87-412a-a553-95012e114cd7) <br />

+From these results we can see that as we decrease the read ratio the read latency decreases, and as we increase the write ratio the write latency increases.
+As we increase the amount of write operations we are performing it takes longer for them to occur, similarly with the read operations.
+The same applies to  the bandwidth, as we have a higher read ratio the read bandwidth increases, and as we have a higher write ratio the write bandwidth increases.
+From both of these results we can gather that read operations are easier to perform as the read latency is less than that of the write latency, and the read bandwidth is higher than that of the write bandwidth.
+As a result of this we find that the throughput is maximized at read only operations, where it drastically decreases when performing a majority read and write (70:30 R/W).
+From that point it increases as we move towards a write only operation, but the throughput at a write only operation is still less than that of a read only. <br />
 ### I/O Queue Depth Analysis
 We can analyze the effect on latency through the following plot: <br />
 ![image](https://github.com/user-attachments/assets/e30d33ca-a60c-4896-afc4-8281b34e0b83) <br />